Dehghan-course/Social-Network-Analysis-in-Python/README.md

 All datasets used in the course are available in this repository.

+If you would like, you can publish your solved exercises in your personal GitHub repository.

 If you have any problems while solving the exercises, please create a new issue.

 ---